MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton/_docs/howto.md

 Values for `tags` must be defined in your `_data/tags.yml` list.
 You also need a corresponding tag file inside the tags folder that follows the same pattern as the other tag files shown in the tags folder.
 (Jekyll won't auto-create these tag files.)

+The value for `search` controls the inclusion of the document content into the theme search mechanism.
+If you want to be able to perform basic search through your site documents, make sure that this "exclude" property is commented out in the frontmatter.

 In the current version of the theme, the `permalink` property value interferes with other collection settings; therefore it should be commented out (using a hash, #) in the frontmatter.
 However, it should not be removed as it may be needed in future versions.

-The value for `search` controls the inclusion of the document content into the theme search mechanism.
-If you want to be able to perform basic search through your site documents, make sure that this "exclude" property is commented out in the frontmatter.

 Follow the sample pattern shown in the theme, specifically looking at the Markdown sample documents in the `_docs` folder as examples.

+When finished editing a particular markdown page, set ```editme: false``` in the frontmatter properties to hide the "Edit me" button at the top of the page.

 ### A note on submodules